 - King Friday XIII and Lady Elaine Fairchilde are probably the funniest Neighborhood of Make Believe characters to watch as an adult.
 Several examples:

-King Friday's adjustments to new fatherhood: in one episode, he attempts to teach Prince Tuesday (who is only two weeks old) subtraction, and at one point decrees that babies get too much attention and all babies in Make-Believe will be limited to one hour attention per day, before Cousin Mary and Handyman Negri deduce that the King is feeling overwhelmed with the demands that his new son makes, and he reconsiders when she offers to babysit.
+- King Friday's adaptations to being a new father: in one episode, he attempts to teach Prince Tuesday (who is only two weeks old) subtraction, and at one point decrees that babies get too much attention and all babies in Make-Believe will be limited to one hour of attention per day, before Cousin Mary and Handyman Negri deduce that the King is feeling overwhelmed with the demands that having his new son puts on him, and he reconsiders when she offers to babysit.

 - Lady Elaine attempting to convince King Friday to let her spy on X The Owl when he wants privacy; dressed in camouflage, she suggests he may be building bombs and training secret agents.
 King Friday doesn't buy it.